 Rome’s Emperor, Caesar Augustus, commanded a census.
-Joseph took Mary to Bethlehem, the ancient city of David, where his roots are (Matthew 1:1-17).
-That is why Jesus was born in Bethlehem between 6 BC and 4 BC (Matthew 1:18-25).
+Joseph took Mary to Bethlehem (King David’s ancient city, where Jesus’ roots are, Matthew 1:1-17).
+Jesus was born in a stable because there was no room at the inn.

 An angel of the LORD warned Joseph, and they fled to Egypt (Matthew 2:13–23).
 They remained in Egypt until Herod died.
 The family went to Nazareth, where Joseph lived previously.
 (Luke 2:4)

 - Jewish historian Flavius Josephus (93–94 AD, Antiquities of the Jews)